-Line 17 - Other Additions to Income
+Line 18 - Other Additions to Arizona Gross Income

-Use line 17 if any of the following special circumstances apply.
+Use line 18 if any of the following special circumstances apply.

-NOTE: If you are reporting any adjustment on line 17 or line 36, complete page 5 of your tax return, Adjustments to Arizona Gross Income, and include it with your return.
+NOTE: If you are reporting any adjustment on line 18, complete the schedule on page 5 of your tax return, Additions to Arizona Gross Income, and include it with your return.

-If are not reporting any adjustment on line 17 or line 36, do not include page 5 with your return.
+If you are not reporting any adjustment on line 18, do not include page 5 with your return.

-You may either add (on line 17) or subtract (on line 36) items A and B, depending on your situation.
+You may either add (on line 18) or subtract (on line 36) items A and B, depending on your situation.